dekoning-lab/MajorHumans/README.md

 ---
 ###README

-This folder contains the initial v0.1 beta-release of *MajorHumans* haploid reference genome/exome sequences.
+This folder contains the v0.2 beta-release of *MajorHumans* haploid reference genome/exome sequences.
 The data are encoded as VCF files relative to the `hg19` assembly.
 In these reconstructions, variations such as CNVs are ignored  so that position numbers refer to assembly positions on the `hg19` assembly.
 This release also contains a script to re-encode an `hg19` VCF relative to one of the new reference sequences.
 In most cases, this should reduce the file size between 33% and 50%.
 This script is called `NewRefConverter.pl`

    Usage: `perl NewRefConverter.pl <newRef>.vcf <vcfToConvert>.vcf`